Europass CV Format: Example, Usage & Writing Tips

 1. Gather Necessary Personal and Professional Details

-Before diving into the structure and content, gather all the necessary personal and professional details you’ll need.
+Collect all the necessary personal and professional details you’ll need.
 This includes:

 - Full name, contact information, and a professional email address.